Results from the search for dark matter in the Milky Way with 9 years of data of the ANTARES neutrino telescope: Methodology

 where $\mathrm{E_{\nu}^{th}}$ is the energy threshold for neutrino detection in ANTARES (approximatively 10 GeV), $\rm M_{WIMP}$ is the WIMP mass, $\rm dN_{\nu,\bar{\nu}}/dE_{\nu,\bar{\nu}}$ is the energy spectrum of the (anti-)neutrinos at the detector's location for annihilation channel $ch$ (see Equation 1) and WIMP mass $M_{WIMP}$, and $\rm A_{eff}(E_{\nu,\bar{\nu}})$ is the effective area of ANTARES as a function of the (anti-)neutrino energy.

 Due to their different cross-sections, the effective areas for neutrinos and anti-neutrinos are slightly different and therefore are considered separately.
 In addition, the fluxes of muon neutrinos and anti-neutrinos are different and are convoluted with their respective efficiencies.
 The effective area for a detector configuration period is defined as the ratio between the neutrino event rate and the signal neutrino flux for a certain neutrino energy.
 It is calculated from simulation.
+In the first version of this paper, a too coarse numerical approximation\footnote{computed using the tabulated version of PPPC4 from http://www.marcocirelli.net/PPPC4DMID.html } was used to fold the pre-binned tabulated values into our effective area.
+This lead to an overestimation of the integrated acceptance whose impact is proportional to the maximum neutrino energy considered, hence to the WIMP mass.
+Here, the same PPPC4 model was used but the convolutions over the neutrino energy have been produced analytically using the neutrino spectra obtained from the Mathematica functions\footref{note1}.